-Grade 9, 10 Prerequisites: Placement approval of Math Department or 513-ALGEBRA I, or 514-HON.
-ALGEBRA I This course teaches students both inductive and deductive reasoning skills as they explore geometric concepts.
+Grade 9, 10 Prerequisites: Students must receive placement approval from the Math Department if they have not completed 513-ALGEBRA I, or 514-HON.
+ALGEBRA I

+This course teaches students both inductive and deductive reasoning skills as they explore geometric concepts.
 The concepts covered include spatial and angle relationships, congruent and similar triangles, polygons, formulas and circles.
 Students will work with both 2-D and 3-D figures and integrate their knowledge from Algebra.
 Students write proofs throughout the course.